Shroompow/DedShroom/CONTRIBUTING.md

 ### Code Style

 - We use **semicolons**
 - Synchronous calls can halt the runtime, increasing the bots response-times.
-Prefer **asynchronously calls**.
+Prefer **asynchronous calls**.